artfauq/generator-exprest-api/generators/app/templates/CONTRIBUTING.md

 ### Routing

+#### How to

+- All routes should be defined in the `routes/` folder.
+- New route files should be added to the `routes/index.js` file.
-- All routes are defined in the `routes/` folder.
-Each file represents a main route endpoint (ex: `/articles`) and the filename should match this endpoint (ex: `articles.js`).
-New route files should be added to the `routes/index.js` file.
+- Each file should represent a main route endpoint and its filename should match this endpoint: for example, `routes/articles.js` should define all routes from the `/articles` endpoint.
-- The associated controllers are defined in the `controllers/` folder.
-The controllers folder should mirror the `routes/` folder: one controller file per route file, with a filename matching the associated route endpoint (ex: `articles.js`).
+- Request handlers associated to these routes should be defined in the `controllers/` folder.
+- The folder should mirror the `routes/` folder: one controller file per route file with a filename matching the associated route endpoint (ex: `controllers/articles.js`).
-- Each controller should define and export one request handler function per route defined in its associated route file.
+- Each controller should define and export one request handler function per route.
+- Finally, all the business logic (retrieving, creating or updating data, etc) should be defined in the `services/` folder.

+#### Example

-For example, to define a new endpoint `/articles` and add the route `GET /articles`:
+To define a new endpoint `/articles` and two routes `GET /articles` and `GET /articles/:id`, follow the steps below.

+- Create the service with the business logic to retrieve the articles:

+  - Create a new file called `article.js` in the `services/` folder
+  - In this new file, define and export two methods `getAllArticles` and `getArticleById`:

+    ```javascript
+    module.exports = {
+      getAllArticles: async () => {
+        // Fetch all articles from a database (using Sequelize for example)
+        const articles = await Article.findAll();

+        return articles;
+      },

+      getArticleById: async id => {
+        // Fetch one article from a database (using Sequelize for example)
+        const article = await Article.findByPk(id);

+        return article;
+      },
+    };
+    ```

 - Create the route request handler:

   - Create a new file called `articles.js` in the `controllers/` folder
-  - In this new file, define a `getArticles` request handler inside the `module.exports` object:
+  - In this new file, define and export the request handlers associated to these routes:

     ```javascript
+    const ArticleService = require('../services/article');

     module.exports = {
       getArticles: async (req, res, next) => {
-        // Fetch articles (from database for example)
-        const articles = await fetchArticles();
+        const articles = await ArticleService.getAllArticles();

         return articles;
       },

+      getArticle: async (req, res, next) => {
+        const { id } = req.params;
+        const article = await ArticleService.getArticleById(id);

+        return article;
+      },
     };
     ```

-- Create the endpoint route:
+- Create the endpoint and routes:

   - Create a new file called `articles.js` in the `routes/` folder
-  - In this new file, initialize a router object, import the controller and add a new route with its associated request handler:
+  - In this new file, initialize a router object, import the controller and the new routes with its associated request handlers:

     ```javascript
-    const Router = require('express');
+    const Router = require('express-promise-router').default;

+    const articlesController = require('../controllers/articles');

     const router = Router();

-    const articlesController = require('../controllers/articles');

     router.get('/', articlesController.getArticles);
+    router.get('/:id', articlesController.getArticle);

     module.exports = router;
     ```

-  - Finally, in the `routes/index.js` file, import the endpoint router and declare the `/articles` route under `API ROUTES`:
+  - Finally, import the endpoint router in the `routes/index.js` file and declare the `/articles` route:

     ```javascript
     const articlesRouter = require('./articles');

-    // ...

     //
     // ─── API ROUTES ──────────────────────────────────────────────────────